 People often think that when a parent leaves an abusive relationship they will gain primary custody of the children.
 But many family courts don’t consider domestic violence a reason to deny the abuser partial or full child custody.

-Survivors often face an uphill battle for custody.
+Survivors often face an uphill custody battle.
 This is partly because abusers are more likely than non-abusers to challenge child custody decisions.
-And 70% of the time abusers succeed in getting partial or full custody of the children.Continue reading “Domestic Violence and Child Custody”
+And 70% of the time, abusers succeed in getting partial or full custody of the children.Continue reading “Domestic Violence and Child Custody”

 One in four survivors has experienced reproductive coercion, yet few people are familiar with the term.
 Reproductive coercion is any behavior aimed at controlling a person’s reproductive choices.
 It can take many different forms, including throwing away birth control or poking holes in condoms, lying about a vasectomy, or forcing a partner to get pregnant or have an abortion.
-One of the most deceptive forms of reproductive coercion is “stealthing” or removing a condom during sex without a partner’s consent.Continue reading “Domestic Violence and Reproductive Coercion”
+One of the most deceptive forms is “stealthing” or removing a condom during sex without a partner’s consent.Continue reading “Domestic Violence and Reproductive Coercion”

 A woman’s risk of homicide increases significantly when her abuser has access to a gun.
-Each month, an average of 52 American women are fatally shot by their current or former partners, and even more are injured.
-Women of color, especially Black, Native, and Hispanic women, are at even greater risk of being fatally shot, in large part because they have a harder time accessing services and support that can keep them safe.Continue reading “Domestic Violence and Guns”
+Each month, an average of 52 American women are fatally shot by their current or former partners.
+Even more are injured.
+BIPOC women, especially Black, Native, and Hispanic women, are at even greater risk of being fatally shot.
+This is due largely because they have a harder time accessing services and support that can keep them safe.Continue reading “Domestic Violence and Guns”